Susurmi/arch-susurmi/README.md

 # arch-susurmi

-my arch script to run after base installation.
+my arch repo to save all relevant information on arch i need to setup my arch desktop.

+also working on an install script for automatic setup.

 this is currently in the making and may not fully work.